ethanlabs101/frlegends-skeleton-key/docs/cloning-matrix-guide/cloning-matrix-guide.md

 Do not create accounts and then immediately forget which credentials belong to which account.

+***Freshly provisioned accounts automatically get stored in the account vault.
+Always double check the vault for account entries there you can derive the password via the maintenance menu.***

 ---

 # What Happens to Provisioned Data in Crazy Mode?